 Palliative Care Fellowship Directory - Access to directories of active hospice and palliative medicine fellowship programs.

-American Pain Society - Special Interest Groups (SIG) - includes SIGs for Pain in Infants, Children, and Adolescents and Palliative Care.
+American Pain Society - Shared Interest Groups (SIGs) - includes SIGs for Pain in Infants, Children, and Adolescents and Palliative Care.

 Center to Advance Palliative Care (CAPC) - provides health care professionals with the tools, training and technical assistance necessary to start and sustain successful palliative care programs in hospitals and other health care settings

 Child Life Council - provides information about certification, a career center and an extensive resource library

 Children's Hospice International (CHI) - provides education, training and technical assistance to those who care for children with life-threatening conditions and their families.
 This site includes an international Resource Directory providing information for more than 1500 programs around the world that care for children with life-threatening conditions and their families.

 End-of-Life Nursing Education Consortium - national nursing education initiative to improve palliative care

 Growth House, Inc. - international gateway to resources for life-threatening illness, grief, palliative and end of life care

 Institute for Patient- and Family-Centered Care (IFCC) - provides leadership to advance the understanding and practice of patient- and family-centered care in hospitals and other health care settings